MonsieurNam/ChatViewWithPDFVietNamese/README.md

 - **PyPDF2**: For extracting text from PDFs.
 - **LangChain**: For conversational AI and document vectorization.
 - **Groq API**: Powers the conversational responses.

-## 🐞 Troubleshooting & Error Handling

-If you encounter any issues, don't worry!
-The app is equipped with robust error handling for:

-- **PDF Processing Failures**: Receive user-friendly error messages if a document fails to process.
-- **API Problems**: Notifies you if there’s a problem connecting to the Groq API.

-## 🎨 Aesthetic Chat Interface

-The chat interface is built for maximum readability and style:

-- **User Messages**: Dark theme with light text.
-- **AI Responses**: Highlighted in a contrasting color to distinguish between user and bot messages.
-- **Smooth UI**: Responsive and interactive, designed for ease of use!